vega/altair/doc/user_guide/config.rst

         y='Horsepower:Q'
     )

-Another option is to *filter* the data, using the :meth:`Chart.transform_data` method, to remove these values from the dataset:
+Finally, you can address this by filtering the data itself, using the :meth:`Chart.transform_filter` method, to remove these points from the dataset altogether:

 .. altair-plot::